-Learn how Series 9 tests position and exercise limits, large position reporting, order review, best execution, manipulation concerns, and prohibited options practices.
+Learn how Series 9 tests daily options order review, origin codes, best execution, position and exercise limits, reporting, manipulation indicators, and prohibited activity.

 Daily options review is one of the core practical skills on Series 9.
 The principal is expected to review orders, routes, executions, position concentrations, exercise activity, and exception reports with an eye toward limit violations, best-execution problems, discretionary misuse, manipulative activity, and transactions that serve no economic purpose.
 Options supervision is often tested through those exceptions rather than through idealized textbook trades.